sovity/authority-portal/docs/deployment-guide/goals/production/README.md

 - The Data Catalog only displays the Data Catalog as it exists in the database.
 - Each deployment environment requires a Data Catalog Crawler.
-  - A Data Catalog Crawler is an EDC Connector of sorts.
+  - A Data Catalog Crawler is based on the EDC Connector and crawls the catalogs of all connectors in the dataspace.
-  - It will connect to the Authority Portal Postgres DB and regularly update it with available public data offers it crawled.

-For more details on how to configure or deploy the crawler, please visit the documentation.
-TODO linking
+  - You will need an SKI/AKI client ID to register the crawler.
+Please refer to the [EDC documentation](https://github.com/sovity/edc-ce/tree/main/docs/getting-started#faq) on how to generate one.
+  - Pre-configured configuration values for the crawler can be found in the [edc-extensions/launcher/.env.catalog-crawler](https://github.com/sovity/edc-ce/blob/main/launchers/.env.catalog-crawler) for the appropriate version.
+  - As specified in the crawler's deployment guide, following environment variables must be configured manually:
+  - ```yaml
+      # Required: Fully Qualified Domain Name
+      MY_EDC_FQDN: "crawler.test.example.com"

+      # Required: Authority Portal Environment ID
+      CRAWLER_ENVIRONMENT_ID: test

+      # Required: Authority Portal Postgresql DB Access
+      CRAWLER_DB_JDBC_URL: jdbc:postgresql://authority-portal:5432/portal
+      CRAWLER_DB_JDBC_USER: portal
+      CRAWLER_DB_JDBC_PASSWORD: portal

+      # Required: DAPS credentials
+      EDC_OAUTH_TOKEN_URL: 'https://daps.test.mobility-dataspace.eu/token'
+      EDC_OAUTH_PROVIDER_JWKS_URL: 'https://daps.test.mobility-dataspace.eu/jwks.json'
+      EDC_OAUTH_CLIENT_ID: '_your SKI/AKI_'
+      EDC_KEYSTORE: '_your keystore file_' # Needs to be available as file in the running container
+      EDC_KEYSTORE_PASSWORD: '_your keystore password_'
+      EDC_OAUTH_CERTIFICATE_ALIAS: 1
+      EDC_OAUTH_PRIVATE_KEY_ALIAS: 1
+      ```
+  - The DAPS needs to contain the claim `referringConnector=MY_EDC_PARTICIPANT_ID` where `MY_EDC_PARTICIPANT_ID` is the value of same named configuration variable (default: 'broker').
+  - For help with the deployment and configuration of a crawler, see its [productive deployment guide](https://github.com/sovity/edc-ce/blob/main/docs/deployment-guide/goals/catalog-crawler-production/README.md)

 ## Initial Setup